garland-culbreth/nord-matplotlib/README.md

 ```
 The styles work best when used together with Seaborn, especially `sns.despine()`.

-All styles have a font stack that attempts to use Myriad Pro, then Gill Sans, then falls back on Helvetica or Arial, then falls back on Matplotlib defaults.
-Myriad Pro is a commercial font and to use it you must [buy a license](https://www.fontspring.com/fonts/adobe/myriad-pro).
+All styles have a font stack that attempts to use Gill Sans, then falls back on Helvetica or Arial, then falls back on Matplotlib defaults.
 Gill Sans is a standard system font on both Windows (as Gill Sans MT) and macOS (as Gill Sans).
 Windows users can also get Gill Sans Nova as a system font by installing the optional [Pan-European Supplemental Fonts](https://docs.microsoft.com/en-us/windows/deployment/windows-10-missing-fonts#install-optional-fonts-manually-without-changing-language-settings) for free.

 # Examples